Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 ## Custom DSP

-Custom DSP processing is currently not supported in Myri.
-The underlying DSPGraph is not exposed in any way.
-A solution to this problem is coming soon in the form of Effect Stacks, which will overhaul Myri and add a much more customizable and controllable API surface.

-In the meantime, you can procedurally generate audio clips at bake time using the Smart Blobber API.
+Custom DSP processing is possible via [Audio ECS](Audio%20ECS.md).
+You can also procedurally generate audio clips at bake time using the Smart Blobber API.